KevinA2505/VastVoid/README.md

 age, species and a **fraction** (faction).
 Five fictional fractions are available, each with a short description and a small boost for its members.
-After the character is created you can also choose a starting ship from a small catalogue of models, each with its own brand and classification.
+After the character is created you can also choose a starting ship from a small catalogue of models, each with its own brand, name and classification category.

 Saved profiles are presented in a simple table when the game launches.
 Each row lists the player's name alongside **Load** and **Delete** buttons,